Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## Tawhid *Al-Asmā was-Sifāt* (Tawhīd of Names and Attributes)

-Tawhid *Al-Asmā was-Sifāt* is the belief in the descriptions of Allāh which has come in the Qurān and the *ahādīth* from the Messenger of Allāh (ﷺ) and the sayings of the *Sahābah* (رضي‬ الله عنهم‬) and those who narrated from them, without denying it, without distorting its meanings, without comparing Allāh with the creation and without describing how.
+Tawhid *Al-Asmā was-Sifāt* is the belief in the descriptions of Allāh which has come in the Qurān and the *ahādīth* from the Messenger of Allāh (ﷺ) and the sayings of the *Sahābah* (رضي الله عنهم) and those who narrated from them, without denying it, without distorting its meanings, without comparing Allāh with the creation and without describing how.
 Rather a person must believe in what has been described in the way it has been described, and accept the narrations as they have been narrated in order to avoid falling in *shirk* or *bida’* (innovation) in this type of Tawhīd.
 The basis for this, are the words of Allāh – the Exalted – who said:

 **“There is nothing like Him, and He is the All-Hearer, the All-Seer.”** (Ash-Shūrā 42:11)

-So whatever Allāh or His Messenger (ﷺ) and the *Sahābah* (رضي‬ الله عنهم‬) has informed us about, regarding the description of Allāh, then Allāh is alone in this description and He is not equal to His creation in any of it, even though some words might be used for both Allāh and the slave, such as a *Karīm* (Generous) Lord and a *karīm* (generous) man.
+So whatever Allāh or His Messenger (ﷺ) and the *Sahābah* (رضي الله عنهم) has informed us about, regarding the description of Allāh, then Allāh is alone in this description and He is not equal to His creation in any of it, even though some words might be used for both Allāh and the slave, such as a *Karīm* (Generous) Lord and a *karīm* (generous) man.
 Because the generosity of the man is limited to what Allāh has given him and dependent upon the decree of Allāh, while the Generosity of Allāh is unlimited, unrestrained and He spends out of His bounty on whom He wants however He wants.

 Allāh – the Exalted – said:

 **“And the Most Beautiful Names belong to Allāh, so call on Him by them, and leave those who deny** (or utter impious speech against) **His Names.
-They will be recompensed for what they used to do.” **(Al-A’rāf 7:180)
+They will be recompensed for what they used to do.”** (Al-A’rāf 7:180)

 And He – the Exalted – said: